Djcross930/spring-indexer/README.md

-# Spring Boot Thymeleaf "On This Day" Application
+# Spring Boot/Thymeleaf "On This Day" Application
 This is a simple Spring Boot application that uses Thymeleaf for the front-end and makes an API call to fetch historical events for the current day.
 The application displays the results in an index action on a localhost webpage.

 # Prerequisites